nubificus/vaccel-docs/docs/tutorials/writing-your-first-plugin.md

 ## Install requirements

-Before building a vAccel plugin, we need to install the main vAccel library.
+Before building a vAccel plugin, you need to install the main vAccel library.
 Instructions on how to build vAccel can be found [here](../getting-started/installation.md).

-We also need some packages to build the plugin itself:
+You also need some packages to build the plugin itself:

 ```bash
 sudo apt-get install build-essential ninja-build pkg-config python3-pip